rancher/docs/content/rancher/v2.x/en/installation/options/upgrading-cert-manager/_index.md

     kubectl apply -f https://raw.githubusercontent.com/jetstack/cert-manager/release-0.12/deploy/manifests/00-crds.yaml
     ```

-    > **Important:**
+    > **Note:**
-    > If you are running Kubernetes v1.15 or below, you will need to add the `--validate=false flag to your kubectl apply command above else you will receive a validation error relating to the x-kubernetes-preserve-unknown-fields field in cert-manager’s CustomResourceDefinition resources.
+    > If you are running Kubernetes v1.15 or below, you will need to add the `--validate=false` flag to your `kubectl apply` command above.
+Otherwise, you will receive a validation error relating to the `x-kubernetes-preserve-unknown-fields` field in cert-manager’s CustomResourceDefinition resources.
 This is a benign error and occurs due to the way kubectl performs resource validation.

 1. Create the namespace for cert-manager if needed